KiFoundation/ki-networks/Testnet/README.md

 Once done, create a folder to contain your node information:
 ```
 mkdir -p node-1/kid node-1/kicli node-1/kilogs
+cd node-1
 ```

 Initiate the needed configuration files using the `unsafe-reset-all`command:
 ```
-kid unsafe-reset-all --home node-1/kid
+kid unsafe-reset-all --home ./kid
 ```

-Copy the genesis file to the `node-1/kid/config/` folder:
+Copy the genesis file to the `./kid/config/` folder:
 ```
-curl https://raw.githubusercontent.com/KiFoundation/ki-networks/v0.1/Testnet/Kichain-t/genesis.json > node-1/kid/config/genesis.json
+curl https://raw.githubusercontent.com/KiFoundation/ki-networks/v0.1/Testnet/Kichain-t/genesis.json > ./kid/config/genesis.json

 ```

 Once done, you need to give a name to your node and indicate the seed server to which it should connect to join the network.
-All of this can be done in the `config.toml` that can be found in the `node-1/kid/config/` directory.
+All of this can be done in the `config.toml` that can be found in the `./kid/config/` directory.
 Change the default `moniker` to whatever you want (the default name is the machine name).
 Then provide in in the field `persistent_peers` the address of one of the following persistent peers.

 ```
 persistent_peers: